I thought I was raising culturally literate kids.

 House Party (1991)

-Starring hip-hop duo Kid n’ Play, this movie follows high school students with aspirations of becoming famous club promoters.
-To achieve their dreams, these best buddies throw the ultimate house party all while trying to impress their crush, evade bullies and hide all of this from his parents.
-Filled with outrageous humour, allll the 1990s dance moves, and memorable performances by Kid ‘n Play, House Party is a quintessential coming-of-age comedy.
+Starring hip-hop duo Kid n’ Play and High-top fades on full display, this movie follows high school students with aspirations of becoming famous club promoters.
+The kind of coming-of-age chaos that feels both nostalgic and timeless House Party is filled with outrageous humour, allll the 1990s dance moves, and memorable performances by Kid ‘n Play.

 Friday (1995)